Process engineering: History of process engineering

 Various chemical techniques have been used in industrial processes since time immemorial.
 However, it wasn't until the advent of thermodynamics and the law of conservation of mass in the 1780s that process engineering was properly developed and implemented as its own discipline.
-The set of knowledge that is now known as process engineering was then forged out of trial and error throughout the industrial revolution.
+The body of knowledge that is now known as process engineering was then forged out of trial and error throughout the industrial revolution.

 The term process, as it relates to industry and production, dates back to the 18th century.
 During this time period, demands for various products began to drastically increase, and process engineers were required to optimize the process in which these products were created.

 By 1980, the concept of process engineering emerged from the fact that chemical engineering techniques and practices were being used in a variety of industries.
 By this time, process engineering had been defined as "the set of knowledge necessary to design, analyze, develop, construct, and operate, in an optimal way, the processes in which the material changes".
 By the end of the 20th century, process engineering had expanded from chemical engineering-based technologies to other applications, including metallurgical engineering, agricultural engineering, and product engineering.